 Fecher recognized the greater benefits GM could receive from economies of scale, so she determined the best strategy was for all of Powertrain to work together and use one third-party logistics supplier for the entire group.

-Whereas most suppliers wanted to run the freight on their own equipment, FSCS would bid out every piece of the route to second-tier carriers.
+Whereas most suppliers wanted to run the freight on their equipment, FSCS would bid out every piece of the route to second-tier carriers.
 This was attractive to the auto giant because it had existing relationships with niche carriers.
-Best of all, FSCS was the only supplier that would use origin-based route design (instead of destination based).
+Best of all, FSCS was the only supplier that would use origin-based route design (instead of destination-based).

-FedEx Supply Chain Services now plans and manages the inbound transportation for more than 1500 product suppliers into 26 GM Powertrain engine, transmission component and foundry plants, as well as moving the freight between the Powertrain facilities.
+FedEx Supply Chain Services now plans and manages the inbound transportation for more than 1500 product suppliers into 26 GM Powertrain engines, transmission components,s and foundry plants, as well as moving the freight between the Powertrain facilities.

-Services encompass all product freight (anything that goes on an engine, transmission or casting) and returnable container pickups and deliveries, as well as all second-tier carrier activities (including selection, procurement, certified loading, freight payment and performance reporting).
-Some of the freight is moved by air, but most is moved by truckloads and milk runs.
+Services encompass all product freight (anything that goes on an engine, transmission, or casting) and returnable container pickups and deliveries, as well as all second-tier carrier activities (including selection, procurement, certified loading, freight payment, and performance reporting).
+Some of the freight is moved by air, but truckloads and milk runs move most.

 FSCS employs a transportation manager in each of the 26 GM Powertrain plants.
 Fecher says the relationship between the two companies is so integrated that it’s difficult to tell whether someone is a FedEx or a GM employee.

 The transition phase lasted almost a year.
-Operational teams, with representatives from both companies, met weekly to go through the issues, work together to solve problems and jointly bring new ideas to the table.
-FSCS implemented the outsourced process in phases, based on its origin-based route.
+Operational teams, with representatives from both companies, met weekly to go through the issues, work together to solve problems, and jointly bring new ideas.
+FSCS implemented the outsourced process in phases based on its origin-based route.

-Responsible for moving material in the Midwest (the lean vision territory), FSCS tackled the project in a clockwise manner along the route – first eastern Michigan, then western Michigan, Ohio, Indiana and on around to Ontario.
+Responsible for moving material in the Midwest (the lean vision territory), FSCS tackled the project clockwise along the route – first eastern Michigan, then western Michigan, Ohio, Indiana, and on around to Ontario.
 “Each time they implemented a new piece or area, we had a review,” recalls Fecher.
 “Did it go well?
 What didn’t go well?
-We did the review each time before we’d give them the green light to go on to the next area.”
+We reviewed each time before giving them the green light to go on to the next area.”